 - To see the compilation progress, press Alt+4 to open Compile Output.

-If build errors occur, check that a Qt version and compiler are installed and configured and that the necessary kits are configured.
-If you are building for an Android device or iOS device, check that the development environment has been set up correctly.
+If build errors occur, check that you have a Qt version, a compiler, and the necessary kits installed.
+If you are building for an Android device or iOS device, check that you set up the development environment correctly.

-The Build progress bar on the toolbar turns green when the project is successfully built.
+The Build progress bar on the toolbar turns green when you build the project successfully.
 The application opens on the device.

 © 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.